meteor/react-packages/docs/index.md

 1. The `React` runtime library for defining and rendering components
 2. A compiler that automatically transforms `.jsx` files into JavaScript, and lets you use some ES6 features
-3. A `ReactData` mixin that lets you easily use data from Meteor collections and other reactive sources in your components
+3. A React mixin called `MeteorDataMixin` that lets you easily use data from Meteor collections and other reactive sources in your components

 ### Next steps